Te Araroa Trail – Greenstone Mavora Walkway

 I did my usual camp setup routine, then went for a swim.
 The water was beautiful and clear and the views were spectacular.
 Upon exiting the water there were no sandflies!

 In the evening I mended my latest pair of shoes at the weak spot on the sides of the toe box (where all pairs have required a few stitches).
 I dined in the sun, on the beach by the lake surrounded by the huge mountains.

 My music was the sound of the little waves on the lakeshore, and when the breeze picked up I could hear the rustling of the trees all the way across the other side of the lake (thankfully no boats or jetskis this far up the lake).
 It really doesn’t get much better than this!!

-The further I go South, the lighter it gets at night, even though the solstice is over a month passed.
-At the time of writing it’s 9.50pm and still light!
-Another milestone today, as I entered the Southland region.
+This evening I noticed for the first time how the further I go South, the lighter it gets at night, even though the solstice is over a month past.
+At the time of writing it was 9.50 pm and still light!